 Words and recipe by Ren Behan

-Food Revolution Day on Friday 16th May is once again poised to highlight cooking real food from scratch, with a particular emphasis on involving kids.
+Food Revolution Day 2014 was all about cooking real food from scratch, with a particular emphasis on involving kids.
 It’s all about getting youngsters to learn about food – to enjoy cooking it, eating it, preparing it and even growing it.

 With so many of my own childhood memories associated with real, homemade Polish food, I almost take it for granted that I had a mother who adored and celebrated food.
 As émigrés, recipes and dishes were often closely linked with nostalgia and memories from home.
 An appreciation of good food was gently woven into our everyday lives, without ever making a big deal about it.
 There was always a mixing bowl at the ready for us, and family meals were based on ingredients often home grown or bought from smaller independent retailers – including the fish man who sold fresh produce door-to-door weekly from his van.
 How times change!

 Now, with a family of my own, I try whenever I can to pass on these memories and lessons, as I believe it’s really important for children to understand where their food comes from as they grow up.